 Node (N): Has the tumor spread to the lymph nodes?
 If so, where and how many?

 Metastasis (M): Has the cancer spread to other parts of the body?
 If so, where and how much?

 The results are combined to determine the stage of cancer for each person.
 There are 5 stages: stage 0 (zero) and stages I through IV (1 through 4), depending on the type of cancer.
 The stage provides a common way of describing the cancer, so doctors can work together to plan the best treatments.

 There are 2 different ways that doctors stage appendix cancer.
 One is for neuroendocrine tumors and the other for carcinomas, which also includes adenocarcinomas.
-Here are more details on each part of the TNM system for appendix cancer:
+More details on each part of the TNM system for appendix cancer are described below.

 Read about the staging of neuroendocrine tumors of the appendix in another section of this website.